keremcubuk/docs/Firebase/CreateProject/Readme.md

     ![google-analytics](ga.png)

-5. In the creating step 3, we have to `Configure Google Analytics`.
+5. In creating step 3, we have to `Configure Google Analytics`.
 If you have an account just select it and click the `Create Project` button.
 Well, ıf you don't have an Google Analytics account, you should create a new one.

     ![select-account](select-account.png)